The 10 Best Tropical Island Escapes Where You Can Warm Up This Winter

 Best for: Carnival and culture

 Trindad’s cultural endeavors may be the Caribbean’s most rewarding.
-During the region’s biggest Carnival—which happens between February and March annually—hundreds of thousands celebrate in the dazzle of custom-made costumes, the soulful sounds of steel drums, the taste of seafood creoles and doubles (fried bread stuffed with curried chickpeas and topped with chutneys), and the dance fever that fills the streets.
+During the region’s biggest Carnival—which happens in either February or March annually—hundreds of thousands celebrate in the dazzle of custom-made costumes, the soulful sounds of steel drums, the taste of seafood creoles and doubles (fried bread stuffed with curried chickpeas and topped with chutneys), and the dance fever that fills the streets.

-But the truth is, the party never truly ends in Trindad’s capital, Port of Spain, thanks to a love for “liming” (hanging out), a highly social street food culture, and a penchant for catchy calypso, soca, and steelpan music.
+The party never truly ends in Trinidad’s capital, Port of Spain, thanks to a love for “liming” (hanging out), a highly social street food culture, and a penchant for catchy calypso, soca, and steelpan music.
+After a night on the town, retire to The Brix, Autograph Collection for a restful night and a day spent lounging by the pool.
 For scenic beaches, drive north of the capital for an hour and find beautiful swathes at Maracas Bay Beach and Blanchisseuse Beach.

 Don’t miss the natural landscapes of Lānaʻi, which include Polihua Beach and the Garden of the Gods.